Documentation

 3. Installs the npm package

-4. Registers the MCP server with Claude Code
+4. Registers the MCP server with the AI agent

 5. Follows the tool's setup instructions (adding components, modifying config files)